Verify your domains

 Troubleshooting: Impossible to verify a domain

-If you can’t verify your domain, for instance, the platform you are using prevents you from updating robots.txt or your website isn’t at the root level, contact Algolia’s support team for help.
+If you can’t verify your domain, for instance, the platform you are using prevents you from updating robots.txt or your website isn’t at the root level, contact the Algolia support for help.